 The course begins with a one week residency in October in Vancouver.
-There are three online course modules, at 2 hours each week with 2-4 hours preparation or activity time.
+Between October and May there are three online course modules, at 2 hours each week with 2-6 hours preparation or activity time.
 The course wraps up with another one week residency in Vancouver in May.

 What are the exact dates of the residencies and the online courses?

 Visit our courses page to find out more about our courses and for exact dates.

 How do I earn the Certificate?

 To earn the Certificate in Community Economic Development you must:

 - maintain a B+ average - earn a minimum of a C+ in each of the courses

 (Certificate Programs are governed by the Senate and require a minimum of 120 instructional hours.)

 We expect all students to complete the certificate program within the 8-months of the program duration.
 However, if there is a necessary interruption to your participation because of personal or work issues, you may have up to two years to complete the requirements.
 This allows us to have some flexibility in the case of an emergency.
 See the refund policy for details.